Fall is here!

 If choosing to give whole seeds they must be given one at a time, or just a few in one sitting.

 The oil in pumpkin seeds can also help aid in urinary tract health

 How to introduce pumpkin to your dog or cat…..

 Some pets may like the taste, others may not.
 Try adding a spoonful or two to their regular meals, or mixed with canned food.
 You might even be able to buy canned pet food that has pumpkin in it.
 Or if you’re good at baking….
 Try adding it to biscuits or dog treats.

 Pumpkin Ginger Dog Biscuits….

-And just to keep things fun and festive, Good Housekeeping has some great ideas to either spook up your front door or just get a little creative with your pumpkin this Halloween…
+And just to keep things fun and festive, here are some great ideas to either spook up your front door, or just get a little critter creative with your pumpkin this Halloween…